-- (1) Any relevant person who is the subject of a decision made by the Disciplinary Committee or the Admissions and Licensing Committee may apply for permission to appeal within 21 days after service of the written statement of the reasons for the decision of such Committee (or such longer period as the Chairman of the Appeal Committee may allow where there is good reason for the appellant having failed to meet the time limit). - (2) In exceptional circumstances, where there is a clear public interest in the decision being reviewed, the Association may apply for permission to appeal against a decision made by the Disciplinary Committee or Admissions and Licensing Committee within 14 days after service of the written statement of the reasons for the decision of such Committee. - (3) No appeal shall lie solely on the question of costs unless the decision was perverse or unreasonable, or compliance with it would result in severe financial hardship to the relevant person.
+- (1) Any relevant person who is the subject of a finding or order made by the Disciplinary Committee or an order made by the Admissions and Licensing Committee may apply for permission to appeal within 21 days after service of the written statement of the reasons for the decision of such Committee (or such longer period as the Chairman of the Appeal Committee may allow where there is good reason for the appellant having failed to meet the time limit). - (2) In exceptional circumstances, where there is a clear public interest in the matter being reviewed, the Association may apply for permission to appeal against a finding or order made by the Disciplinary Committee or an order made by the Admissions and Licensing Committee within 14 days after service of the written statement of the reasons for the decision of such Committee. - (3) No appeal shall lie solely on the question of costs unless the order was perverse or unreasonable, or compliance with it would result in severe financial hardship to the relevant person. - (4) No appeal shall lie against any conditions imposed upon the grant of an adjournment.